wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 By understanding the role of composite spaces in inheritance and extension, you can see how they provide a framework for building more complex functions while preserving the essential properties and extending the capabilities of simpler, base-level functions.

 - - -
-## The Sequential Generation of the Field of Real Numbers and the Vector Space
+## Generation of Composite Space: The Sequential Generation of the Field of Real Numbers and the Vector Space
 *First, see the section on [[Mapping#A Composite Function as a Subset of Functions|A Composite Function as a Subset of Functions]] which describe the foundation of this sequence.*

 A field as a mapping (whether a scalar field or a vector field) is a specific instance that must be defined explicitly.